Gemeente-DenHaag/helm-charts/charts/camunda-bpm-platform/README.md

 true
 </pre>
 </td>
-			<td>Controls whether the container automatically mounts the ServiceAccount's API credentials.<br> In the serviceaccount/v1 this defaults to true, so also in this helm chart. recommended: false.<br> ref: <a href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#opt-out-of-api-credential-automounting">[link]</a></td>
+			<td>Controls whether the container automatically mounts the ServiceAccount's API credentials.<br> In the serviceaccount/v1 this defaults to true, so also in this Helm chart. recommended: false.<br> ref: <a href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#opt-out-of-api-credential-automounting">[link]</a></td>
 		</tr>
 		<tr>
 			<td>serviceAccount.create</td>